allthetravelmaps/mapbox-gl-js-pocs/README.md

-# Mapbox GL JS & OpenMapTiles Styles Example
+# Mapbox GL JS Proof-of-concepts

-A short demo project exploring how to use [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js) and [OpenMapTiles styles](https://openmaptiles.org/styles/) together.
-Features:
+A series of short POC's to ensure [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js) can do what I need it to do.

- * Allows for a user to switch between a list of available OpenMapTiles styles.
- * Has a couple map controls.

-Check it out live [here](https://travelmapaddict.github.io/mapbox-gl-js-openmaptiles-styles-example/).